- The Dash Poem by Linda Ellis

 The Dash, Poem by Linda Ellis is a contemplative poem where "the dash” represents our life.
 The dash that Linda Ellis refers to is the one that comes between the year of our birth and the year of our death.
 The dash is the representation of life itself in this instance.
 Something that comes between our birth and our death.
 The poem illustrates how that small dash (or life) between the years is all that counts.
 It is more important to consider how we lived that dash instead of how long we lived it.

 The poem starts with a recollection of a man she'd read about at a friend's funeral.
 There was a man who stood up to speak about the death of a loved one.
-He spoke about the two dates on the tombstone which often denotes the beginning and end of our life journeys.
+He spoke about the two dates on the tombstone which often denote the beginning and end of our life journeys.
 As this man continued to narrate the story, he started tearing up.
 He went on to describe that we put a lot of focus on the birth and the death year when really what matters is the dash (or the life) that we lived between the two years.

 Many of us spend our lives in the pursuit of material pleasures and possessions.
-However, these things don’t give us true happiness, it is just superficial happiness, the kind that dies down and the kind that won’t matter at your death bed.
+However, these things don’t give us true happiness, it is just superficial happiness, the kind that dies down and the kind that won’t matter on your deathbed.
 Real happiness comes from spending time with loved ones, fulfilling our dreams, making efforts to put a smile on the faces of others, experiencing new things, and helping those in need.
 Real happiness follows when we recognize the things that should matter the most in life.

 The dash represents life itself, the life we spend on this planet.
 The dash represents all our highs and lows, all the hellos and goodbyes, and every moment we spend here while we’re still alive.
 But most importantly, the dash represents the impact we have had on the people around us.
 It is this dash that really matters more than anything else.